Swishyfishie/swishyfishie.github.io/_posts/2020-10-18-my_top_3_favourite_javascript_array_methods.markdown

 ![](https://i.imgur.com/UpffdI0.png)

 This bite-sized article is meant to quickly show you how you could use those 3 methods.
-I hope you enjoyed it and fount it useful.
+I hope you enjoyed it and found it useful.